yeserdiaz5/yesmartusa-finalreplit/replit.md

 ### Technical Implementations
 - **Stripe Connect**: Onboarding, account creation, and functions for balance, payout history, and account management.
+- **Stripe Webhooks**: Two webhook endpoints - `/api/webhooks/stripe` for checkout completion and `/api/stripe-webhook` for account verification.
+The account webhook listens for `account.updated` events to automatically verify/unverify sellers based on `charges_enabled` and `payouts_enabled` status.
+- **Email Notifications**: Resend integration for automated seller welcome emails (English).
+Emails are sanitized to prevent HTML injection and follow no-emoji guidelines.
 - **Shipment Label Storage**: Dual storage using Shippo/ShipEngine links and PostgreSQL binary storage for backup, with a secure API for retrieval.

 ## External Dependencies